 In the process, she recorded several major hits and became an icon to future femme-rockers like L-7 and Bikini Kill.
 For many, Joan Jett will always be the original “grrl-rocker”.

-Jett got her start at the tender age of 15 as the guitarist for the seminal female rock group The Runaways.
+Born Joan Larkin in 1960 in Philadelphia, Jett got her start at the tender age of 15 as the guitarist for the seminal female rock group The Runaways.

 This quartet, which also included a young Lita Ford in its line-up, recorded the classic Cherry Bomb, among others.
 Jett played with the group until they disbanded in 1980.